Second Mortgage Vs. Refinance: What’s The Difference?

-We’ll take a closer look at the differences between a second mortgage and a refinance.
+Let’s take a closer look at the differences between a second mortgage and a mortgage refinance.
 We’ll compare both options, look at their pros and cons and help you decide which path at the fork you should take when you want to access your home equity.

 What Is A Second Mortgage?